MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 ### misty.FollowPath - ALPHA
 Drives Misty on a path defined by coordinates you specify.
 Note that Misty must have a map and be actively tracking before starting to follow a path.
 Misty will not be able to successfully follow a path if unmapped obstacles are in her way.

-**Important!** Make sure to call `misty.SlamStartTracking()` to start Misty tracking her location before using this command, and call `misty.SlamStopTracking()` to stop Misty tracking her location after using this command.
+**Important!** Make sure to call `misty.StartTracking()` to start Misty tracking her location before using this command, and call `misty.SlamStopTracking()` to stop Misty tracking her location after using this command.

 ```JavaScript
 // Syntax